phantie/personal-website-source-code/misc/public/static/articles/multilayer_cache/article.md

 result = parsed_files_cache_layer_partial(
-    # provide blob_id as well as parser version
+    # Provide both the blob_id and the parser version.
     get_cache_key=lambda: ("a", parser.version()),
     get_default=lambda: KEY_NOT_FOUND,
 )

-# as the result we've got a parsed file cached on all layers
+# As a result, we've got a parsed file cached on all layers.
 assert result == ParsedFile(key="a", value="a")

 ########################################################################

-### The layers are implemented
-### But the composition is up to your imagination
+### The layers are implemented, but the composition is up to your imagination.

-# for example we could provide a more user friendly interface
+# For example, we could provide a more user-friendly interface.
 def get_parsed_file(blob_id: BlobId, parser: JsonParser) -> Optional[ParsedFile]:
     value = parsed_files_cache_layer_partial(
-        # provide blob_id as well as parser version
         get_cache_key=lambda: (blob_id, parser.version()),
         get_default=lambda: KEY_NOT_FOUND,
     )